Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: Preliminaries

 where we use the notation $P$ and $Q$ to refer to both the random variables and their probability density functions. \end{definition}

-Two variables $P$ and $Q$ are $(\epsilon, \delta)$-indistinguishable iff $\max\{D_{e^\epsilon}(P\| Q), D_{e^\epsilon}(Q\| P)\}\leq \delta$.
-If two datasets have the same size and differ only by the data of a single individual, they are referred to as neighboring datasets.
-Differential privacy ensures that the divergence of query results on neighboring datasets is constrained (see Definition \ref{def:dp}).
-Similarly, in the local setting where a single individual's data is taken as input, we present the definition of local $(\epsilon,\delta)$-differential privacy in Definition \ref{def:ldp}.
-The notation $\epsilon$-LDP is used when $\delta=0$.
+Two variables $P$ and $Q$ are $(\epsilon, \delta)$-indistinguishable iff If two datasets have the same size and differ only by the data of a single individual, they are referred to as neighboring datasets.
+Differential privacy ensures that the divergence of query outputs on neighboring datasets is constrained (see Definition \ref{def:dp}).
+Similarly, in the local setting where a single individual's data is taken as input, we present the definition of local $(\epsilon,\delta)$-DP in Definition \ref{def:ldp}.
+The notation $\epsilon$-LDP is used when the failure probability $\delta=0$.

 \begin{definition}[Differential privacy \cite{dwork2006calibrating}] An algorithm $\mech{R}:\dom{X}^n\mapsto \dom{Z}$ satisfies $(\epsilon,\delta)$-differential privacy iff for all neighboring datasets $X, X'\in \dom{X}^n$, $\mech{R}(X)$ and $\mech{R}(X')$ are $(\epsilon,\delta)$-indistinguishable. \end{definition}